adaptyteam/adapty-docs/versioned_docs/version-3.0/paywall-product-block.md

    />
    </Zoom>

-3. Customize the text and layout of the button in the **View more plans** element to suit your needs.
+3. Customize the text and layout of the button in the **View More Plans** element to fit your design and messaging.

    <Zoom>
      <img src={require('./img/bottom-sheet-button.webp').default}